Car colors at the Chicago auto show

 Farion says that white is the icon for new sports cars, “you see white on computers, iPods, even Louis Vuitton changed to white.
 Black can seem interesting because of the new paint chemistry.
 Our new Z color has flakes in it that show different colors when the light hit’s it.”

 “Hyundai works on a consistent theme to their whole color palette for each car.
 The Azera is purchased by folks in their early 50s, so the names, such as Aubergine, reflect a more mature audience.
 An orange Azera or minivan would be a real risk.”

 Car buyers under 35 years of age are staid when it comes to color.
 They don’t think they are, but studies that Mazda has done are proving the point.
 Teresa Spafford, Lead Designer, Color and Trim, Mazda North American Operations, based in Irvine, Calif says that Mazda does extensive tests in four different continents, just for color.

 Spafford explains, “We break out the groups into two groups; One group is under 35 years old, the other, over 35 years old.
 Mazda has found out that people in their focus groups under 35 think sporty colors are, dark blue or dark black.
 Also, neutral is more sporty to younger kids than vibrant colors.
-The focus group over 36 years old think of sportier colors as yellow or orange.
+The focus group over 36 years old thinks of sportier colors as yellow or orange.
 Both groups think the universal sporty color is red, or a variant of red.
 It’s important to note that many parents pick out the cars for their college kids, but the kids pick the color.”